-Using a multimeter, check for approximately 12V between the negative (-) terminal of the battery [#2] and the DK-BLU wire at the relay block. (i.e., the wire leading directly from the pressure switch)
+Using a multimeter, check for approximately 12V between the negative (-) terminal of the battery [#2] and the DK-BLU wire at the relay block. (i.e., the wire leading directly from the pressure switch) Was 12V detected?

 NO Wiring fault between pressure switch and relay block.
 Replace wiring.